jafermarq/FlowerMonthly/README.md

 python main.py client.resources.num_cpus=4 # allocates 4 CPUs to each client (instead of the default 2 as defined in conf/client/cpu_client.yaml -- cpu_client is the default client to use as defined in conf/base.yaml->default.client)
 ```

-In some settings you might want to make more substantial changes to the default config.
+In some settings, you might want to make more substantial changes to the default config.
 For that, even though you could probably still doing from the command line, it can get messy...
 Instead, you can directly replace entire structures in your config with others.
 For example, let's say you want to change your entire client definition from the default one (check it in `conf/client/cpu_client.yaml`).
-You'll need to create a new yaml file, respecting the expected structure and place it at the same directory as `cpu_client.yaml`.
+You'll need to create a new yaml file, respecting the expected structure and place it in the same directory as `cpu_client.yaml`.
 This is exactly what I did with `gpu_client.yaml`.
 You can use the latter client as follows:
 ```bash
 python main.py # will use the default `cpu_client.yaml`